fabioandreola/github-top-contributors-app/README.md

 ###### Tests

-Tests are quite basic at the moment and adding blackbox tests would be nice to have.
+Tests are quite basic at the moment and adding blackbox tests would be a nice to have.

 ###### Demo UI